European School of Governance, course description, Vorkurs 2022

 The curricular keywords are framework suggestions and serve as a preparatory framework, retention networks and are not work ed through in a linear fashion, but – if helpful – are integrated into the process.
 There is no set curriculum.
 The approach is iterative and structured through cooperative learning and experience.
 Each EUSG Vorkurs is as unique as its participants.
 Not two are alike.
 The target number of participants is 14.

-The next EUSG Governance Masterclass will take place from 3 to 9 of April 2022 on the Brandenburg countryside at Wassermühle Hohenfinow, near Berlin, Germany.
+The next EUSG Vorkurs retreat will take place in autumn 2022 on the Brandenburg countryside at Schloss Neuenhagen in Bad Freienwalde/Oder, east of Berlin, Germany.
 There is a social admission fee on EUSG courses and the invitation to value the course based on a voluntary participation fee of 1890€.
 This includes accommodation, meals, and facilitation.
 Well-reasoned deviations from the suggested participation fee are welcome, both ways.

 In your application, please share what you want to gain from your participation and what it is worth to you.
 Prospective participants in need of a social reduction of the course fee may state so and offer an alternative fee of appreciation.